MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

     [Native Mode](overview-native-mode.md) is a state of a Viva Engage network where all users are in Microsoft Entra ID.
 All communities are Microsoft 365 groups, and all files are stored in SharePoint Online.
 This setup ensures that the service can appropriately apply topic permissions and management.
 For more information, see the [guide to migrate](native-mode-guide.md) the network to Native Mode.

-2) **Viva Engage uses Viva Topics**
+2) **Viva Engage uses Topics**

-   In the Answers experience, Viva Topics help to organize questions and route them to people associated with certain Topics.
-For Viva Engage customers to gain these benefits, we're integrating Viva Topics into Viva Engage experiences, which involves migrating Viva Engage topics to Viva Topics.
-There's no requirement for users to have a paid Viva Topics license to migrate their topics or to use Answers.Learn more about [the migration](/microsoft-365/topics/topic-experiences-viva-engage) and [the Viva Topics experience](https://support.microsoft.com/topic/viva-topics-experience-in-yammer-8e85bc0d-086e-49a2-974b-39f60129257d).
+   In the Answers experience, Topics help to organize questions and route them to people who are associated with and knowledgeable on specific Topics.
+For Viva Engage customers to gain these benefits, we're integrating Topics into Viva Engage experiences, which involves migrating Viva Engage topics to Topics.
+There's no requirement for users to have a paid Topics license to migrate their topics or to use Answers.Learn more about [the migration](/microsoft-365/topics/topic-experiences-viva-engage) and [the Viva Topics experience](https://support.microsoft.com/topic/viva-topics-experience-in-yammer-8e85bc0d-086e-49a2-974b-39f60129257d).

-   Customers awaiting topics migration can request to get Answers enablement prioritized, which may include Native Mode support or Viva Engage Topics migration to Viva Topics.
+   Customers awaiting topics migration can request to get Answers enablement prioritized, which may include Native Mode support or Viva Engage Topics migration to Topics.
 Contact your customer account manager or Microsoft Viva Engage support to file a support ticket.

 3. **Recommended: The Viva Engage app is set up**